 Following confirmatory HIV testing and counselling at the outreach site, PSI will conduct point of care CD4 testing for HIV positive clients.
-HIV positive clients who are eligible for ART according to National ART Guidelines will be referred to local HIV treatment centres by using a paper referral slip as per existing PSI procedures.
+HIV positive clients will be referred to local HIV treatment centres by using a paper referral slip as per existing PSI procedures.
 A carbon copy of the referral slip will be retained by PSI staff.
 HIV positive clients will be encouraged to take their referral slip to the referral treatment and care centre where staff will have been trained to keep all referral documentation from the referring organisation (in this case PSI) and mark the source of referral during patient registration, as per existing procedures.